Adrián Bernabé: Parma

 On 7 July 2021, Bernabé signed a three-year contract with Serie B club Parma.
 Despite being sidelined upon his arrival due to an injury, which caused him to miss the first half of the season, Bernabé finally made his debut for Parma on 5 February 2022, in a league match against Benevento resulting in a 0–0 draw.
 On 26 February, in a 4–0 league victory against SPAL, he scored his first goal for the club.
 As a crucial part of the team under manager Giuseppe Iachini, Bernabé stood out, even amidst the club's underwhelming season where they fell short of both direct promotion as well as promotion play-offs to the top division.

-Following another strong season with Parma, in which they only failed promotion after losing in the play-offs, Bernabé signed a contract extension with the club until 2026, on 2 July 2023.
-In 2024 he is promoted to Serie A with his team.
+Following another strong season with Parma, in which they only just missed out on promotion after losing in the play-offs, Bernabé signed a contract extension with the club until 2026, on 2 July 2023.
+In 2024 he was promoted to the Serie A with his team.